Skip to main content

 South Carolina investment fraud lawyers at Bakhtiari & Harrison represent investors throughout Iowa — including Des Moines, Cedar Rapids, Iowa City, Davenport, and all surrounding communities — in FINRA arbitration and securities litigation.
 Iowa’s diverse economy spans insurance and financial services, agricultural and agribusiness operations, healthcare, manufacturing, and higher education — creating a broad investor community whose retirement savings and professional investment accounts are managed through national broker-dealer networks.
 Ryan Bakhtiari served as Chairman of the FINRA National Arbitration and Mediation Committee from 2013 to 2017.
 Investor cases are handled on a contingency fee basis — no recovery, no fee.

-Why choose Bakhtiari & Harrison as your Iowa investment fraud lawyers
+Why choose Bakhtiari & Harrison as your South Carolina investment fraud lawyers

-Frequently asked questions — Iowa investment fraud lawyers
+Frequently asked questions — South Carolina investment fraud lawyers

 South Carolina Investment Fraud Lawyer

-Contact our investment fraud lawyers — free consultation
+Contact our South Carolina investment fraud lawyers — free consultation

 Investor cases are handled on a contingency fee basis — no recovery, no fee.